 I.1.01.
 Excluded Providers.
 Contractor shall not employ or contract with Providers excluded from participation in Federal health care programs.
 See: 42 C.F.R. § 438.214(d)(1)]. {From CMSC I.1.01}.

 I.1.02.
 Exclusion Checks.
-Contractor shall check employees and Subcontractors every month against the Social Security Administration's Death Master File, the National Plan and Provider Enumeration System (NPPES), the List of Excluded Individuals/Entities (LEIE), the Excluded Parties List System (EPLS) to ensure that no employee or Subcontractor has been excluded.
+Contractor shall check employees and Subcontractors every month against the OIG’s List of Excluded Individuals/Entities (LEIE), the GSA Excluded Parties List System (EPLS), the Social Security Administration Death Master File (SSDMF), the National Plan and Provider Enumeration System (NPPES), and the Iowa Medicaid exclusion list to ensure that no employee or Subcontractor has been excluded.

 I.1.03.
 Actions Against Network Providers.
 Contractor shall notify the Agency promptly of any action it takes to limit the ability of an individual or entity to participate in its network.
 This includes, but is not limited to, suspension actions, settlement agreements and situations where an individual or entity voluntarily withdraws from the network to avoid a formal sanction.